What is the Community Grants Fund?

 By funding these initiatives, the Community Grants Fund plays a key role in strengthening local communities.
 It ensures inclusive spaces remain active, allowing more people to benefit from these life-changing experiences.

-Community Grants Fund Case Study: A Christmas Gift Empowering Disadvantaged Youth
+A Christmas Gift to Empower Disadvantaged Youth

 Over Christmas, IVC Evidensia Farm Vets donated £2,000 through the Community Grants Fund to Farms for City Children, supporting their mission to give disadvantaged urban youth a taste of the farming life.
 During retreats, children engage in hands-on farming activities, such as beekeeping and sheep herding, learning valuable skills.